-We offer agents generous commissions from the referrals sent to us and even the option to establish a full white label partnership allowing agents to establish their own brand referencing service.
+We also offer agents the option to establish a full white label partnership allowing them to establish their 'own brand' referencing service.

 We will be carefully monitoring the situation over the coming weeks and months to ensure we’re able to continue to offer you a compelling set of referencing products that make commercial sense whilst remaining fully compliant with the new legislation.